 This Submission Stuff is No Small Thing

-In this post, I am not addressing some topics that often show up in the discussion of submission; so we can consider this issue in an undiluted way.
-I am referring to things like discussions between a husband and wife in regards to decision-making, the beauty that a marriage can picture as it mirrors Christ and his church, and the misnomer that submission is easy as long as the husband lives his role, and how to respond to ungodly requests.
+In this post, I have intentionally not addressed some topics that often show up in the discussion of submission; so we can consider this issue in an undiluted way.
+I am referring to things like discussions between a husband and wife in regards to decision-making, the beauty that a marriage can picture as it mirrors Christ and His church, the misnomer that submission is easy as long as the husband lives his role, and how to respond to ungodly requests.
 I have been attempting to build towards a body of material that somewhat systematically deals with the subject of submission.
-These topics and other matters will be addressed in time, Lord willing.
+These topics and others will be addressed in time, Lord willing.